 Fill up the donor questionnaire form and the second mistake is buried!.

 Mistake 3.
-Not having a medical examination: Medical examination before donation?
+Not having enough water before donation: Water before donation?
 Yes.

 This done, mistake 3 is killed.

 Mistake 4.
 Not Disclosing Your Medical History: Disclosing the medical history and any medications you're on is important both for your as well as patient's safety.
 Remember:

 - Inform the doctor if you're on medication.